weaveworks-guides/weave-net-legacy/docker-compose-net/docker-compose-net.md

 Make a note of the IP address that appears.

-**3.** Install and then launch Weave Net onto both VMs.
-From one terminal windown launch Weave:
+**4.** Install and then launch Weave Net onto both VMs.
+From one terminal window launch Weave Net:

 ~~~bash
 sudo curl -L git.io/weave -o /usr/local/bin/weave